lauracastrotech/task-list-api/ada-project-docs/wave_04.md

 Scroll down to see the HTTP response.
 Answer the following questions:

 - Did we get a success message?
 If so, did we see the message in our actual Slack workspace?
+The value of "ok" is true in the response that I received.
+I can see the message in #test-slack-api.
 - Did we get an error message?
 If so, why?
+No
 - What is the shape of this JSON?
 Is it a JSON object or array?
 What keys and values are there?
+I get a JSON object with four keys: ok, channel, ts, and message.
+The message and blocks keys have nested JSON objects.

 ### Verify with Postman